digital-chemistry-laboratory/morfeus/docs/local_force.rst

 frequencies.
-There are two approachces in the literature: the local modes method of Cremer [1]_ and the compliance matrix method of Grunenberg.[2]_ They have been shown to be equivalent within numerical accuracy.[3]_ Steriplus can use either method, and they give almost identical results except when there are modes with imaginary or very small frequencies.
-In these cases, the local modes approach can handle the issue with  two methods: (1) projecting out imaginary modes, and (2) raising the force constants of low-frequency modes to a cutoff value.
-Steriplus does this projection by default and uses a cutoff of 0.001 mDyne/Å for low-frequency modes.
+There are two approachces in the literature: the local modes method of Cremer [1]_ and the compliance matrix method of Grunenberg.[2]_ They have been shown to be equivalent within numerical accuracy.[3]_ morfeus can use either method, and they give almost identical results except when there are modes with imaginary or very small frequencies.
+In these cases, the local modes approach can handle the issue with  two methods: (1) projecting out imaginary modes, and (2) raising the force constants of low-frequency modes to a cutoff value. morfeus does this projection by default and uses a cutoff of 0.001 mDyne/Å for low-frequency modes.
 We therefore recommend local modes with default settings as the most robust method in cases problematic cases.
 Expert users can turn off the projection